Rothienorman

 Rothienorman is a village in Aberdeenshire in north east Scotland.

-The local economy is based primarily on farming, whilst services are provided by a mobile Post Office van, village shop, the Rothie Inn hotel and barber, which has just recently closed down.
+In 2025 it was classified as a town by the Understanding Scottish Places project, based on population growth.

+The local economy has traditionally been based on farming.

+History

 Rothienorman House

 Rothienorman Castle became Rothienorman House and then Rothie House.
 It was subjected to major rebuilding c.
-1800 and was baronialised 1862 (architect James Matthews). c.1912 it was owned by Reginald Crawford-Leslie whose family home it was until just after WW2.
-It belonged to the Crawford family and Henry Nigel Crawford was the last laird of Rothienorman succeeding his brother Jock who was killed in action.
+1800 and was baronialised in 1862 (architect James Matthews).
+By c.1912 it was owned by Reginald Crawford-Leslie, whose family home it remained until just after the Second World War.
+It belonged to the Crawford family and Henry Nigel Crawford was the last laird of Rothienorman, succeeding his brother Jock who was killed in action.
 The estate consisted of 2700 acre, including the village of Rothienorman.
-The family name used to be Leslie, became Crawford-Leslie and was then shortened to Crawford.
 The Leslie family purchased Rothienorman in 1723.

-The Crawfords had to sell Rothie in 1951 because of death duties incurred during the war.
-The estate was broken up and the house was stripped by land agents for quick money.
-The surviving Crawfords now live in New Zealand.
-The house was still occupied in 1945 but the roof was removed; the house is now overgrown with ivy and is in a bad state of repair.
+The family name later changed from Leslie to Crawford-Leslie and was subsequently shortened to Crawford.
+The Crawfords sold Rothie in 1951 due to death duties incurred during the war.
+The estate was broken up and the house was stripped by land agents.
+The house was still occupied in 1945, but the roof was later removed.
+The house is now overgrown with ivy and is in a bad state of repair.

 Railway

-Rothienorman was on the Inveramsey - MacDuff Branch Railway which opened in 1857 and closed to passengers in 1951.
+Rothienorman was a station on the Banff, Macduff and Turriff Junction Railway.
+It opened in 1857, was renamed from Rothie in 1870, closed to passengers in 1951, and the line closed completely in 1966.

 Fraser Trailers

-From the mid 20th century until its closure in 2004, the village was also home to one of the most well-known agricultural equipment manufacturers in the UK at the time - Fraser Brothers, which then became Fraser Agricultural (Rothienorman) Ltd.

-Fraser produced everything from linkboxes, feed mixers, grain bruisers & ring feeders to bale, dump, silage & grain trailers, muck spreaders (both barrel and latterly rear discharge) and vacuum slurry tankers, all in a wide range of sizes.
-Products were shipped all across the UK & Ireland and further afield.
-There were occasional large orders from abroad such as at least 22 trailers being ordered for a farming estate in Papua New Guinea in 1980.

-In its final few years, the company became part of the SBF group who then started producing Grays of Fetterangus equipment at the factory.
-Grays were known for their rollers, bale handling and soil working implements.

-The group entered financial difficulty in the early 2000s when Fraser was liquidated to keep the company afloat.
-The group survives today as Sellars Agricultural Ltd. providing sales, service and parts for Claas among other suppliers such as Stewart trailers of Inverurie.

-Much of the former factory has now been demolished with new houses built on the site.
-Some streets bear the name of the factory that once stood there such as 'Fraser Court' and 'Fraser Way'.
+The village was home to Fraser Brothers (Transport) Rothienorman Limited, recorded in 1976, and later to Fraser Agricultural (Rothienorman) Limited, incorporated in 1975, which manufactured agricultural and forestry machinery.
+In 1999 the company was renamed Fraser Manufacturing Limited.